dueca/dueca/doc/repository.md

 current transition from CVS to git, that are needed to run some of the active, older or current projects.
-The yard needs cleaning up, and with time the DCO objects and sometimes modules borrowed from these projects are moved into base projects, while the projects themselves are moved to the archive. </td></tr>
+The yard needs cleaning up, and with time the DCO objects and sometimes modules borrowed from these projects are moved into base projects, while, if applicable, the projects themselves are moved to the archive. </td></tr>

 <tr><td>AE-CS-DUECA-students </td><td> When working on their
-graduation projects, students receive either a clone from an existing project, or start a new, blank project.
-A staff member will create the project, and assign access to teh student.
+graduation projects, students receive a fork from an existing project in base or archive, or start a new, blank project.
+A staff member will create the project, and assign access to the student.
+The project name will indicate which student is working on the project.
 After completion of the project, the result is added to the archive or active group, or merged back into the donating project as a separate branch.  </td></tr>

 </table>